- About JCG

 - To reduce risk and eliminate accident and injury.

-- All staff, our students, our visitors, work experience students and volunteers must adhere to the Hot Drinks guidance.
+- All staff, students, visitors, work experience students and volunteers must adhere to the Hot Drinks guidance.

 - Hot drinks in an open top cup or mug may be offered in a designated safe area, this includes all areas of the school out of school hours.